 Booming markets create favorable circumstances for both startups and established businesses.
-We have prepared an overview of opportunities in health IoT for product companies and software integrators based on a whitepaper developed by Parks Associates for Softeq.
+We've prepared an overview of opportunities in health IoT for product companies and software integrators.
+It's based on a study developed by Parks Associates for Softeq.
 The full report is available after filling out the form below.

 So, let’s see how virtual care struggles to encompass multiple aspects of healthcare and how digital health companies can ease the strain on care professionals and their patients.

 Digital health transformation has been a slowly developing trend for several decades but the pandemic has accelerated the process.
 Within the span of several months, the industry underwent up to ten years’ worth of changes.
 Because of the COVID-19 lockdown, virtual care has shown itself to be a lifesaver to all stakeholders—from care providers to patients to insurers.

 Let’s look at the change in numbers of telehealth users.
 In May 2019, only 15% of US households with broadband access to the Internet had a telehealth experience.
 But in May 2020, that share showed almost a three-fold increase: nearly each second household had used telehealth services by that time.
 Within a couple of months of the pandemic, telehealth had transformed from a rarely used service into a common practice.
 This became possible mainly due to the CARES Act—the Coronavirus Aid, Relief, and Economic Security Act released by the AMA.
 Among other things, it encouraged federal, state, and private insurance companies to extend their coverage on telehealth services.

 Besides the initial boosting effect of new healthcare policies, perhaps of equal or even more importance for further digital health market development is a high level of consumer satisfaction.
 According to McKinsey COVID-19 Consumer Survey, three out of four users found their telehealth experience greatly satisfying.
 This means that in the future, such consumers are very unlikely to return to offline in-person visits without absolute necessity.